-- Never shift outboard into gear unless engine speed is at idle. - Do not shift outboard into reverse when the engine is not running. - Your outboard has three gear shift positions to provide operation: Forward (F), Neutral (out of gear), and Reverse (R).

-Remote Control Models - When shifting, always stop at neutral position and allow the engine speed to return to idle.
+- Never shift outboard into gear unless engine speed is at idle. • - Do not shift outboard into reverse when the engine is not running. • - Your outboard has three gear shift positions to provide operation.
+Forward (F), Neutral (N) and Reverse (R). • - When shifting, always stop at neutral position and allow the engine speed to return to idle. ٠ - Always shift outboard into gear with a quick motion. • - After shifting outboard into gear, advance the lever further to increase speed.